Psyche (spacecraft)

-Psyche is a planned orbiter mission to explore the origin of planetary cores by studying the metallic asteroid of the same name.
-Lindy Elkins-Tanton of Arizona State University is the principal investigator who proposed this mission for NASA's Discovery Program.
-NASA's Jet Propulsion Laboratory (JPL) will manage the project.
+Psyche (/ˈsaɪki/ SY-kee) is a NASA Discovery Program space mission launched on October 13, 2023, to explore the origin of planetary cores by orbiting and studying the metallic asteroid 16 Psyche beginning in 2029.
+NASA's Jet Propulsion Laboratory (JPL) manages the project.

+The spacecraft will not land on the asteroid, but will orbit it from August 5, 2029, to October 31, 2031, spending 817 days in orbit.
+Psyche uses solar-powered Hall-effect thrusters for propulsion and orbital maneuvering, the first interplanetary spacecraft to use that technology.
+It's also the first mission to use laser optical communications beyond the Earth-Moon system.

-16 Psyche is the heaviest known M-type asteroid, and was once thought to be the exposed iron core of a protoplanet, the remnant of a violent collision with another object that stripped off its mantle and crust.
-Numerous recent studies have all but ruled that out.
-Radar observations of the asteroid from Earth indicate an iron–nickel composition.
-On January 4, 2017, the Psyche mission was selected for NASA's Discovery #14 mission, and launch was scheduled for no earlier than September 20, 2022.
-On June 24, 2022, the Psyche launch was postponed until at least 2023.
-As of October 2022, Psyche is scheduled to launch no earlier than October 10, 2023.
+Asteroid 16 Psyche is the heaviest known M-type asteroid, and may be an exposed iron core of a protoplanet, the remnant of a violent collision with another object that stripped off its mantle and crust.
+On January 4, 2017, the Psyche mission was selected for NASA's Discovery #14 mission.

 History

-Psyche was submitted as part of a call for proposals for NASA's Discovery Program that closed in February 2015.
+Psyche was submitted by Lindy Elkins-Tanton, a principal investigator at Arizona State University, as part of a call for proposals for NASA's Discovery Program that closed in February 2015.
 It was shortlisted on September 30, 2015, as one of five finalists and awarded US$3 million for further concept development.

 On January 4, 2017, Psyche was selected for the 14th Discovery mission, with launch set for 2023.
-In May 2017, the launch date was moved up to target a more efficient trajectory, launching in July 2022 aboard a SpaceX Falcon Heavy launch vehicle and arriving on January 31, 2026, following a Mars gravity assist on May 23, 2023.
+In May 2017, the launch date was moved up to target a more efficient trajectory, to July 2022 aboard a SpaceX Falcon Heavy launch vehicle with a January 31, 2026 arrival, following a Mars gravity assist on May 23, 2023.